 Boating Under the Influence Penalties:

 If you have been charged with Boating Under the Influence, you face penalties that are similar to those for DUI, including fines, jail time and more.
 A conviction will cost you more than you might think.
-Many people think that the a boating DUI is really not big deal.
+Many people think that the a DUI on a boat is really not big deal.
 But this is one of many misconceptions on the subject.

-- Second Offense Boating DUI (A.R.S. § 5-395).Mandatory jail time of at least 30 days (minimum 90-day sentence imposed, with suspension of 60 days after completion of screening/classes).
+- Second Offense Boating Under the Influence (A.R.S. § 5-395).Mandatory jail time of at least 30 days (minimum 90-day sentence imposed, with suspension of 60 days after completion of screening/classes).
 Higher fines and fees.

-- Drug or Marijuana Boating DUI (A.R.S. § 5-395).The penalties for a drug or marijuana related BUI mimic those of an alcohol related BUI.
+- Drug or Marijuana Boating Under the Influence (A.R.S. § 5-395).The penalties for a drug or marijuana related BUI mimic those of an alcohol related BUI.
 A person can be found guilty when a drug or metabolite if found in your system while operating watercraft.

-- Extreme Boating DUI (A.R.S. § 5-397).You are subject to additional penalties if your BAC is 0.15 or more (Extreme BUI).
+- Extreme Boating Under the Influence (A.R.S. § 5-397).You are subject to additional penalties if your BAC is 0.15 or more (Extreme BUI).
 A first offense will lead to at least 10 days in jail, as well as higher fines.
 If your BAC is 0.20 or higher (Super Extreme BUI), a minimum of forty-five days in jail must be served if convicted.

-- Aggravated Boating DUI (R.S. § 5-396).As in the case of DUI, aggravated BUI is a felony, and the penalties reflect that classification.
+- Aggravated Boating Under the Influence (R.S. § 5-396).As in the case of DUI, aggravated BUI is a felony, and the penalties reflect that classification.
 Aggravated BUI includes (a) three or more BUI’s within 84 months; and (b) BUI with a child passenger.